 It’s no wonder why the Exotic Shorthair cat is one of the most sought-after cats for adoption.
 As one of the most loving and friendly cat breeds ever known, Exotics make exceptional pets and companion animals.
 Not only are they peaceful and serene around humans of all ages, but they also get along well with other animals.
 If you are looking for a cat breed that will stand by your side like only the best of friends do, the Exotic Shorthair is a marvelous choice.

-- 🍃Your feline friends need a cozy home of their own to take a rest, play around and just be as active as they want,...
+- Your feline friends need a cozy home of their own to take a rest, play around and just be as active as they want, Nova...

-- 🍃More Fun for Playtime: Multiple scratching posts are lined with natural sisal ropes is perfect for your cats to...
+- More Fun for Playtime: Multiple scratching posts are lined with natural sisal ropes is perfect for your cats to scratch...

-- ▶ Designed to Fulfill Your Cat's Nature - This indoor cat treehouse is a go-to spot for your cat to play, exercise,...
+- (Designed to Fulfill Your Cat's Nature) - This indoor cat tower is a go-to spot for your cat to play, exercise, and...

 - (Sturdy Construction for Maximum Safety) - Crafted of heavy-duty particle wood, the strengthened base plates double...

 - Overall size:25.98"x16.14“x35.43" Attention：Please try to place it against the wall

 - Top tower allows her to observe around like a queen